 Where to eat in London for those of us who love good food and want to keep an eye on our spending?
 London is one city that could destroy your trip budget in food costs, if you’re not smart about where you spend.
 Eating out 3 times a day here, as we would in Asia, just ain’t gonna happen.
 Accommodation in London will likely cost you an arm and a leg.
 On the global scale, London hotels are right up there.
-We can give you some tips and ideas, we share the wallet friendly places we’ve stayed in this post.
-But right now, lets talk about eating in London, some tips from insiders, us!
+We can give you some tips and ideas But right now, lets talk about eating in London, some tips from insiders, us!

 London is bursting with free things to do and places to visit.
 All the big museums are free in London and you can easily explore the capital on foot, not spending a cent.
 The public transport system is excellent value for families, as kids can often travel free, but food will cost.

 Here are a few tips and suggestions on stretching your food dollar in London, from us, London sometimes-residents.
 We hope you can give you a bit on insider knowledge to save you cash while eating good food in London.

 Fish and Chips in London

 Brits don’t eat fish and chips all the time, it’s a myth.
 That said, fish and chips is probably synonymous with British food the world over.
 If you go to the right places, fish and chips is a quality, premium product, expect to pay restaurant prices.
 If you’d like to try London fish and chips during your visit, do it, but consider it a splurge.
 Try and find a fish and chip purveyor with a good reputation, there are plenty of down market places.
 The best fish and chips in London, can be found in this review, we’ve tried Poppies ( their Camden branch) and can tell you it’s superb.

 Avoid the Places Just There for Tourists